 Students:

-- Realigned recruitment, admissions, and financial aid awarding strategies to better support enrollment of ALANA, Black, and international students.
+- Realigned recruitment, admissions, and financial aid awarding strategies to better support enrollment of ALANA, BIPOC, and international students.
+Notable results of this coordination include:

 - Between 2018 and 2020, the Conservatory increased the number of Black students admitted by 62 percent.

-- The fall 2020 entering musical theater class is the most diverse in the Conservatory's history, with 26 percent BIPOC.
+- The fall 2020 entering musical theater class was the most diverse in the Conservatory's history, with 26 percent of those students identifying as BIPOC.

 Staffing: